tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/高级功能/事件回调_intl_en.md

 [](id:deploy)
 ## Configuration Information
 You can configure callback information in the TRTC console, and will receive event callback notifications after the configuration.
-For detailed directions, please see [Callback Configuration](https://intl.cloud.tencent.com/document/product/647/39559).
+For detailed directions, see [Callback Configuration](https://intl.cloud.tencent.com/document/product/647/39559).

->!
-You need to provide the following information:
+>!You need to provide the following information:
->- **Required**: an HTTP/HTTPS server address to receive callback notifications
+>- **Required**: An HTTP/HTTPS server address to receive callback notifications
->- **Optional**: a custom key containing up to 32 uppercase and lowercase letters and digits, which is needed for the calculation of signatures
+>- **Optional**: A custom key containing up to 32 uppercase and lowercase letters and digits, which is needed for the calculation of signatures

 ## Timeout and Retry
 A notification will be considered failed if the callback server does not receive a response from your server within 5 seconds of message sending.
 It will try again immediately after the first failure and retry **10 seconds** after every subsequent failure.
-No retries will be made 1 minute after the first try.
+The retries will stop 1 minute after the first try.

 [](id:format)
 ## Format of Callback Messages

-Callback messages are sent to your server in the form of HTTP/HTTPS POST requests, which consist of the following parts.
+Callbacks are sent to your server in the form of HTTP/HTTPS POST requests, which consist of the following parts:

 - **Character encoding**: UTF-8
 - **Request**: JSON for the request body
 - **Response**: HTTP STATUS CODE = 200.
 The server ignores the content of the response packet.
 For protocol-friendliness, we recommend adding `JSON: `{"code":0}` to the response.
-- **Package body sample**: below is an example of the package body for room entry under the room event group.
+- **Packet body sample**: Below is an example of the packet body for room entry under the room event group.
 <dx-codeblock>
 ::: JSON JSON
 {